Priyabug/Building-the-Internet-Emulator-BGP-/README.md

 - How **misconfigurations** or **malicious behavior** can lead to **route hijacking** or **traffic interception**.
 - The importance of deploying **RPKI (Resource Public Key Infrastructure)** and **BGP monitoring tools** to improve routing security.
 - The need for **coordination among network operators** to ensure a resilient Internet backbone.

+## ✅ Conclusion

+This lab provided a comprehensive hands-on exploration of the **Border Gateway Protocol (BGP)**—the protocol that binds the global Internet together by enabling communication between Autonomous Systems (ASes).

 ---